-(2) The department has documented in the case plan made available for court review a compelling reason, including, but not limited to, the child's age and preference regarding termination or the child's placement in custody of the department based on any proceedings initiated under article five [§ 49-5-1 et seq.] [concerning juvenile proceedings] of this chapter, that filing the petition would not be in the best interests of the child; or seek a ruling in any pending proceeding to terminate parental rights: . . .
-(3) . . . [where] the parental rights of the parent to a sibling have been terminated involuntarily."
-15 Id.
+It is axiomatic that West Virginia Code § 49-6-5b(a)(3) compels the DHHR to file a petition seeking termination of parental rights where, as in the instant matter, parental rights involving a sibling have previously been involuntarily terminated.
+West Virginia Code § 49-6-5b(a)(3) provides, in relevant part, that "[e]xcept as provided in subsection (b) of this section, See footnote 14 the department shall file or join in a petition or otherwise seek a ruling in any pending proceeding to terminate parental rights: ...
+(3) ... [where] the parental rights of the parent to a sibling have been terminated involuntarily."See footnote 15 Id.
 Quite clearly, the statute contemplates that a prior termination of parental rights to a sibling is, at least, some evidence of a child being threatened with abuse and neglect.
-The legislature has clearly determined that where there has been a prior involuntary termination of parental rights to a sibling, the issue of whether the parent has remedied the problems which led to the prior involuntary termination sufficient to parent a subsequently-born child must, at minimum, be reviewed by a court, and such review the safe return of the child to the home.
+The legislature has clearly determined that where there has been a prior involuntary termination of parental rights to a sibling, the issue of whether the parent has remedied the problems which led to the prior involuntary termination sufficient to parent a subsequently-born child must, at minimum, be reviewed by a court, and such review should be initiated on a petition pursuant to the provisions governing the procedure in cases of child neglect or abuse set forth in West Virginia Code §§ 49-6-1 to -12 (1998).
+Although the requirement that such a petition be filed does not mandate termination in all circumstances, the legislature has reduced the minimum threshold of evidence necessary for termination where one of the factors outlined in West Virginia Code § 49-6-5b(a) is present.